When shopping for a Hybrid Long-Term Care Insurance policy, there are certain things you should definitely look at.

-This is the total coverage the 60 year old male would get for his $100,000 deposit.
-This is the most important point to find in any quote presented to you as it will let you know how much coverage you will get for your money.
+This is the total coverage given for the $100,000 deposit.
+Here is the most important part to find in any quote presented to you.
+It will let you know how much coverage you will get for your money.

 Maximum Monthly Benefits

-Although a policy displays a total benefit amount, hybrid policies set maximum monthly limits on your benefit payments.
-Your total LTC benefit amount or coverage is not paid out in a lump sum.
-Rather, benefits are paid up to the maximum monthly limit set in your policy.
+Now although the illustration displays a total LTC benefit amount, the benefit is NOT paid out in one lump sum.
+Rather, benefits are paid out up to the maximum monthly limit set in your policy.

 Why is this important to know?

-Well let’s say the average cost of nursing home care in your state is $4,500 a month.
-You would not be able to fully cover your long-term care expenses every month if you chose the Nationwide policy.
+Well, let’s say the cost of home healthcare in your area is $5,200 a month.
+You would not be able to fully cover your first month of long-term care expenses with your benefits.

-Your monthly benefit would fall short of expenses by $500.
-In addition, you wouldn’t be able to access more benefit dollars until the next month because you reached your maximum monthly benefit limit.
+Also, you wouldn’t be able to access more LTC benefits until the following month because you’ve reached your maximum monthly benefit limit.

 Therefore always make sure the total LTC benefit amount and maximum monthly benefit amount are the right amount of coverage for your needs.

-The second thing to review, the benefit period, tells you how long your coverage will last.
-It is the duration of time you receive your LTC benefit if the maximum monthly benefit is taken continuously.
+The second thing to review in a hybrid policy is the Benefit Period.
+The Benefit Period is the duration of time you receive your LTC benefits if the maximum monthly benefit is taken continuously.

 The average duration of a long-term care event is 3 years.
 However, 1 in 5 Americans turning 65 today will need long-term care longer than 5 years.– U.S. Department of Health and Human Services

-From the illustration above, Nationwide will give the maximum monthly LTC benefits for a period of 6 years.
-So Nationwide will provide a maximum of $4,000 a month for 6 years.
+Based on the illustration above, Nationwide will pay the maximum monthly LTC benefit for a period of 6 years.

 Here is an example of simple vs compound inflation increase: